Safeplus International (OTCMKTS:BIPHD) Trading Down 1.3%

-Shares of Safeplus International Holdings Limited (OTCMKTS:BIPHD) traded down 1.3% on Monday .
+Safeplus International Holdings Limited (OTCMKTS:BIPHD)’s stock price traded down 1.3% on Monday .
 The company traded as low as $1.55 and last traded at $1.56.
-2,850 shares were traded during mid-day trading, a decline of 100% from the average session volume of 594,540 shares.
+2,850 shares were traded during trading, a decline of 100% from the average session volume of 594,540 shares.
 The stock had previously closed at $1.58.

 Safeplus International Company Profile (OTCMKTS:BIPHD)